tchap/go-statemachine/README.md

 ## About

-In Go you quite often need to make your struct thread-safe (basically serialize all the calls to any of its methods) and also allow only particular sequences of calls, e.g. when `Close` is called, no other method can be called ever again since it does not make sense to call them.
+In Go you quite often need to make your struct thread-safe (basically serialize all the calls to any of its methods) and also allow only particular sequences of calls, e.g. when `Close` is called, no other method can be called ever again since it does not make sense to call it.
 And this is exactly what go-statemachine is handling for your.

 No mutexes are being used, just channels.
 It might not be as fast as mutexes, but it's nice and robust.